willnorris/willnorris.com/src/_posts/2014-07-25-webfinger-with-static-files-nginx.md

 In its simplest form, WebFinger involves sending a GET request to a well-known URL, `/.well-known/webfinger`, with an identifier passed in the `resource` query parameter.
 The server responds with a JSON document describing the requested resource.
-Given that the contents returned depend on the value of a query parameter, it can't really do it with *just* static files, but it can with a little help from nginx.
+Given that the contents returned depend on the value of a query parameter, it can't really be done with *just* static files, but it can with a little help from nginx.

 ## Requirements ##